 The Company adopted Accounting Standards Codification ("ASC") 842, "Leases" ("ASC 842") effective January 1, 2019 and elected to apply the available practical expedients and implemented internal controls and key system functionality to enable the preparation of financial information on adoption.
 ASC 842 requires the Company to make significant judgments and estimates.
 As a result, the Company implemented changes to its internal controls related to lease evaluation for the six months ended June 2019.
 These changes include updated accounting policies affected by ASC 842 as well as redesigned internal controls over financial reporting related to ASC 842 implementation.
 Additionally, the Company has expanded data gathering procedures to comply with the additional disclosure requirements and ongoing contract review requirements.
-The standard had an impact on the Company's condensed consolidated statements of operations or condensed consolidated statements of cash flows upon adoption.
+The standard had an impact on the Company's condensed consolidated balance sheets but did not have an impact on the Company's consolidated statements of operations or condensed consolidated statements of cash flows upon adoption.
 The most significant impact was the recognition of ROU assets and lease liabilities of \$361,020, respectively, for operating leases, while the Company's accounting for finance leases remained substantially unchanged.
 The adoption of ASC 842 did not have a material impact on the Company's results of operations or cash flows in the current year and prior year comparative periods and as a result, a cumulative-effect adjustment was not required.